 Furthermore, our patent rights may be subject to a reservation of rights by one or more third parties.
 For example, certain research we conducted was funded in part by the U.S. government.
 As a result, the U.S. government may have certain march-in rights to patents and technology arising out of such research, if any.
 When new technologies are developed with government funding, the government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the government to use the invention.
 These rights may permit the government to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use our licensed technology.
-The government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the governmentfunded technology, to alleviate health or safety needs, to meet requirements of federal regulations or to give preference to U.S. industry.
+The government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, to alleviate health or safety needs, to meet requirements of federal regulations or to give preference to U.S. industry.
 In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
 Any exercise by the government of such rights could harm our competitive position, business, financial condition, results of operations and growth prospects.
 For example, under the CARB-X grant funding program, the U.S. Department of Health and Human Services (HHS) awarded us a grant in connection with research to reduce the threat to human health from antimicrobial resistance and we granted the U.S. government a nonexclusive, nontransferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the U.S. government any inventions arising out of our research globally.
-In addition, under such agreement, if we or our licensees do not use commercially reasonable efforts to exploit or further the development of any intellectual property rights we have generated out of such research within five years of the end date of our research project, Wellcome Trust Limited has the option to take responsibility for the commercialization and exploitation of such intellectual property rights, including by way of sale, assignment and license of such intellectual property rights.
+In addition, under such agreement, if we or our licensees do not use commercially reasonable efforts to exploit or further the development of any intellectual property rights we have generated out of such research within five years of the end date of our research pro